The Youth Development Initiative strives to develop and implement successful

 The Science Center operates internship and leadership programs throughout the year:

 The Children’s Science Center Lab’s Youth Advisory Board is made up of Northern Virginia high school students who volunteer, collaborate, and create programs that contribute to the Children's Science Center's goal of inspiring a love of STEM.
 All members serve a two-year term.
 Each member contributes approximately 6 to 10 hours per month attending Board and team meetings, developing projects for the Children's Science Center, volunteering at the Lab on weekends and during school breaks, and participating in community events.
-The application opens in the winter each year, and rising freshmen through rising junior high school students are eligible to apply.
-Apply now through April 30, 2023.
+Rising freshmen through rising junior high school students are eligible to apply.
+Applications are due Friday, April 26, 2024 by 5 pm.

 The Communications Internship whole-heartedly embraces the mission and vision of the Science Center and works to promote the organization, support our members and customers, and improve communication to our broad audience.
 The Communications Intern will be focused on creating communications and assist with events for members and customers as well as implementing a variety of customer communications strategies for the Children’s Science Center Lab.

 The STEM Camp Internship is available to students ages 16+ who have an interest in STEM education.
 They will work closely with elementary aged students conducting hands-on STEM activities.
 Interns will also have the opportunity to develop their own STEM programming for camp students.
-Applications are due by 5:00 pm on March 27, 2023.
+Applications are due Friday, March 1, 2024 by

-Latina SciGirls (LSG), the PBS-designed program, showcases STEM learning in Latinas through the incorporation of hands-on activities, multi-media tools, and exposure to accomplished Latina STEM mentors.
+STEM Chicas showcases STEM learning in Latinas through the incorporation of hands-on activities, multi-media tools, and exposure to accomplished Latina STEM mentors.
 Over the course of nine weeks, thirty participants in grades 3-6 from a Northern Virginia elementary school will convene to investigate STEM topics ranging from recycling to animal habitats to forensic science.
-The LSG Interns will work alongside lab staff interacting with LSG participants, facilitating experiments, and leading groups and individuals through explorations of Science, Technology, Engineering, and Mathematics concepts.
+STEM Chicas Interns will work alongside lab staff interacting with participants, facilitating experiments, and leading groups and individuals through explorations of Science, Technology, Engineering, and Mathematics concepts.

 The Animal Husbandry Internship will provide a well-rounded experience for individuals actively pursuing a career in animal care and education.
 The internship will cover topics including best practices in animal welfare, zoonotic diseases, training, AZA/SSP information, USDA requirements, recording keeping, etc. Applicants must be at least 18 years old.
 Applications are accepted on a rolling basis.